 ***Esta página está disponible en español aquí***

-The Protocol is an initiative of the Inclusive Generation Equality Collective (IGEC), a group of activists with disabilities and allies from around the world that advocates for the inclusion of feminists with disabilities and a disability perspective in gender equality spaces and decisions.
+The Inclusive Generation Equality Collective (IGEC) is a group of activists with disabilities and allies from around the world that advocates for the inclusion of feminists with disabilities and a disability perspective in gender equality spaces and decisions.
 The IGEC was formed in January 2021 to engage in the Generation Equality process and other efforts to advance gender equality.